qemus/virtiso-x86/readme.md

   It contains every x86 driver the official image has, and even the .MSI installer, so there is zero loss of functionality.

-  See also [Virtiso AMD64](https://github.com/qemus/virtiso/) if you need 64-bit drivers and [Virtiso ARM](https://github.com/qemus/virtiso-arm/) for the ARM drivers.
+  See also [Virtiso x64](https://github.com/qemus/virtiso/) if you need x64 drivers and [Virtiso ARM](https://github.com/qemus/virtiso-arm/) for  ARM64 drivers.

 # Disclaimer

   This project contains binaries provided by Red Hat, Inc. and/or its affiliates.